rpsingh2/dlsd/code/7/README.md

 ```

 ### Max-WalkSat
 Max-WalkSat is similar to Simulated Annealing, but does not have a cooling factor feature.
 Instead Max-WalkSat has a certain probability of preforming a local search while jumping around the globally.
-This also helps avoid local maxima and minima by exploring solutions within your current area.
+This also helps avoid local maxima and minima by exploring solutions within the current area.

 ```
 While has lives and has generations left